wireapp/roman/README.md

 Only `name` is mandatory.
 Specify `url` if you want to use your _Webhook_ to receive events from Wire Backend.
 Leave `url` _null_ if you prefer _Websocket_. `avatar` for your bot is optional and it is `Base64` encoded `jpeg`|`png` image.
 If
-`avatar` filed is left _null_ default avatar is assigned for the Service.
+`avatar` field is left _null_ default avatar is assigned for the Service.

 After creating your Service the following json is returned:
 ```